 Basic Cable Stitch

 This is a knitting technique where you twist the stitches intentionally to create a variety of wonderfully textured knits.
 The end result of this repeat stitch is lovely.
-Here’s a basic pattern to try, though it gets quite fiddly!
+Here’s a basic one to try, though it gets quite fiddly!
+I love cabling.

 Diagonal Basketweave Stitch